Icelandair: Current fleet

-As of November 2025, Icelandair operates a fleet of Boeing and De Havilland aircraft, with more Boeing aircraft on order.
-Most of the aircraft in Icelandair's fleet is named after Icelandic volcanoes.
+As of November 2025, Icelandair operates the following aircraft, and most of the aircraft in Icelandair's fleet are named after Icelandic volcanoes.

 Fleet development

 In 2005, the airline, on behalf of its parent company Icelandair Group, announced an order for ten Boeing 737-800 aircraft with options for five more.
 Those options were later exercised.
 These were not placed into service by the airline but leased to other airlines.
-During that same year, Icelandair announced an order for two Boeing 787 Dreamliners.
-In 2006, Icelandair announced an order for two more Boeing 787s.
+During that same year, Icelandair announced an order for two Boeing 787 Dreamliner aircraft.
+In 2006, Icelandair announced an order for two more Boeing 787 aircraft.
 In 2011, it was announced that orders for three of the 787s had been cancelled.

-On 13 February 2013, Icelandair Group announced that the company had finalized an order with Boeing for sixteen new Boeing 737 MAX aircraft.
-Purchase rights for eight additional 737s had also been signed.
-The value for all sixteen aircraft was US$1.6 billion at Boeing list prices, but the actual purchase price was confidential.
-The aircraft will be delivered in 2018–2021.
-The order is for nine 737 MAX 8s configured for 153 passengers; and seven 737 MAX 9s to hold 172 passengers.
-In comparison, Icelandair Group's current Boeing 757-200 aircraft hold 183 passengers.
+On 13 February 2013, Icelandair Group announced that the company had finalized an order with Boeing for 16 new Boeing 737 MAX aircraft.
+Purchase rights for eight additional 737 aircraft were also signed.
+The value for all 16 aircraft was US$1.6 billion at Boeing list prices, but the actual purchase price was confidential.
+The aircraft were scheduled to be delivered in 2018–2021.
+The order was for nine 737 MAX 8 aircraft configured for 153 passengers, and seven 737 MAX 9 aircraft to hold 172 passengers.
+Icelandair Group's current Boeing 757-200 aircraft hold 183 passengers.

-On 8 May 2019, Icelandair announced that the company was considering ordering the Airbus A321neo and Airbus A321LR as a replacement for their ageing fleet of Boeing 757s, or to run alongside their Boeing 737 MAX 8 or to even replace the MAX 8s entirely, due to the Boeing 737 MAX groundings.
+On 8 May 2019, Icelandair announced that the company was considering ordering the Airbus A321neo and Airbus A321LR as a replacement for their ageing fleet of Boeing 757s, or to run alongside their Boeing 737 MAX 8 or to even replace their MAX 8 aircraft entirely, due to the Boeing 737 MAX groundings.

-On 22 January 2020 Icelandair announced that the airline would lease three Boeing 737-800 airliners to enter service in spring 2020.
+On 22 January 2020, Icelandair announced that the airline would lease three Boeing 737-800 airliners to enter service in spring 2020.
 The aircraft were to be dry leased and flown by Icelandair pilots.
-However this never took place.
+However, this never took place.

 On 12 August 2020, Icelandair reached a settlement with Boeing over the MAX groundings.
 The settlement included reducing the carrier's order for future MAX aircraft by four.

+On 7 April 2023, Icelandair announced that the airline had signed an MOU for an order of up to 25 A321XLR aircraft: 13 firm orders with 12 further options.
+At the same time, it was also announced that negotiations were underway to lease four A321LRs.
+These will replace its ageing Boeing 757 fleet.
+This will be the first-ever Airbus order for the Icelandic flag carrier.
+The first Airbus A321LR was delivered on 2 December 2024.

+In December 2024, Icelandair's two Boeing 757-300 aircraft were wet-leased to Fly Khiva of Uzbekistan.

+On 29 April 2025, Icelandair announced that the airline would retire their Boeing 767-300ER by autumn 2029.
+However, in October 2025, it was announced that the retirement date for the Boeing 767 will now be in 2026, three years earlier than scheduled.